Information about your Will in Texas

 What does a Will look like?

 There is no specific preferred legal form for a Will.
 Yes, many lawyers have legal treatises which have forms.
 However, Texas law only requires that a Will should be in writing and signed by the testator, attested by two or more credible witnesses over the age of 14 who subscribe their names to the document in the presence of the testator.
 (Texas Probate Code Section 59) A Will does not need to be a complicated matter for the majority of Texans.
 Some people with very large estates do need some specialized legal services.
 However, for the majority of Texans, a simple Will, which is drafted to address each individual’s wishes, is effective and reliable for any and all Texas Courts.
 At Hudson & O’Leary, we believe in making the process simple and the document understandable.

 The disadvantage of not having a valid Will in Texas.

 In addition to the basic Will, most Texans should consider a few other simple estate planning documents.
-Click here to get information on a Power of Attorney, Medical Power of Attorney, and a Living Will -known as a "Directive to Family" in Texas.
+Go to our page on additional documents for more information about Power of Attorney etc….

 If you need a Will, call us for an appointment.
 We will be happy to speak with you by phone to quote fees.
 Call us today at 512.441.9941.